ErieDingo/ForceTable/README.md

 ForceTable
 ==========

-Force Table to learn vector addition for physics
+Force Table is a web page using Javascript for learning vector addition in physics.